millionwaldeab/EspressoTestDemo/README.md

 is not interested in collecting data anymore or the activity is destroyed, they can unsubscribe/unsubscribed automatically.

 The activity is tested using automated and manual test case with espresso.

+If the user device doesn't have the capability to measure pressure or temperature, the user will be able to pass the city name to get weather data.
+This is done by making a web request to https://home.openweathermap.org using retrofit and parsing the JSON data with GSON converter library and provide the pressure and temperature of the city.